flarebyte/overview/PRINCIPLES.md

 We value:

 - Teamwork: We cooperate with each other and leverage each other's strengths.
 - Communication: We communicate clearly, respectfully, and frequently with each other.
 - Respect: We treat each other with dignity and appreciation.
 - Empathy: We understand each other's feelings, perspectives, and needs.

+## Problem-solving excellence

+We strive for excellence in solving problems.
+We break complex challenges into manageable parts and explore solutions through iteration and experimentation.
+We value both structure and creativity.

+We value:

+- Decomposition: We break problems into smaller, solvable pieces to gain clarity and direction.
+- Experimentation: We learn through trial and error, testing ideas to discover what works best.
+- Continuous improvement: We refine our solutions over time, embracing feedback and new insights.